ejkington/gamesrus/README.md

 * Sign in - Registered users can log accessing their personal info etc by signing in

 * Sign Out - The same goes for signing out

-* Various pages for email verification and password reset, etc

 ## Technical Design
 ### Code Structure